-Beginning September 1, 2014, Arkansas Department of Education Policies Governing Programs for Educator Licensure Offered by Institutions of Higher Education in Arkansas, teacher education students seeking licensure will be required to abide by the regulations and demonstrate competency in their subject area to be granted a standard teaching license.
-The process for licensure is a performance-based system with high and rigorous standards.
+Beginning September 1, 2014, the DESE Rules Governing Programs for Educator Licensure offered by Institutions of Higher Education state teacher education candidates seeking licensure will be required to abide by the regulations and demonstrate competency in their subject area to be granted a standard teaching license.
+The process for licensure is a performance- based system with high and rigorous standards.
 Assessment of knowledge, skills, and dispositions using multiple forms of evidence will be required for standard licenses.